Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 plt.tight_layout()
 plt.show()
 ```
 On the first two plots, you can see that age and income are on completely different numeric scales.
-On the bottom plot, after standardization, both features live in the same z-score space and can be compared directly.
+On the bottom plot, after standardization, both features live in the same z-score space and can be directly compared.

 A z-score tells you how many standard deviations a value is above or below the mean of that feature: